anywhichway/about-time/README.md

 # Updates (reverse chronological order)

+2016-01-03 v0.1.2 Clarified and made consistent semantics of Time precision.
+Renamed *.milliseconds* property to *.time* so comparisons can be done at the millisecond level.

 2015-12-31 v0.1.1 Removed Date object extensions that are not dependent on Time, Duration, TimeSpan.
 Moved Date object extensions from joex to this file where such extensions depend on Time, Duration, or TimeSpan